OfAaron3/irispreppy/README.md

 Usage

-irispreppy can take lists of HDU objects, lists of a directory links to fits, or single HDU objects.
+irispreppy can take a list of HDU objects, a list of a directory paths to fits, or single HDU objects.
 For example,

 ```python
 from astropy.io import fits